 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothing can look dingy and feel rough and scratchy.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure.

 OTHER AFFECTS OF IRON, MANGANESE AND HARD WATER

 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
 For those using their well water for lawn irrigation, iron and manganese can cause major staining of walkways, siding and anyplace the water touches.
 See the link at http://lawn-irrigation/.

 BAD TASTES & ODORS, SEDIMENT

 In addition to the above systems, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
-For more information on common bad odors & tastes in New England water supplies, see the link at http://h2ocare.com/bad-odor-taste-water/.
-For more information on hard water, see the link at Hard Water.
+For more information on common bad odors & tastes in water, see the link at http:/bad-odor-taste-water/.
+For more on hard water, see the link at Hard Water.